Nevada Competitor Comparison: Blue Raven Solar

 Blue Raven’s Paying Solar Forward Programs

 Blue Raven supports the non-profit GivePower by donating $20 for every solar array they install.
 This money helps fund clean water projects around the world.
-Blue Raven Solar also has a scholarship program for current college students and graduating high school seniors.

 Go Solar Group and 1heart1mind